-- · construction of and installation in new buildings, which provided approximately 40% of our revenue in 2016, and - \cdot renovation, expansion, maintenance, repair and replacement in existing buildings, which provided the remaining 60% of our 2016 revenue.
+- construction of and installation in new buildings, which provided approximately 38% of our revenue in 2017, and - renovation, expansion, maintenance, repair and replacement in existing buildings, which provided the remaining 62% of our 2017 revenue.

 Construction, Installation, Expansion and Renovation Services- Construction, installation, expansion and renovation services consist of "design and build" and "plan and spec" projects.
 In "design and build" projects, the commercial HVAC company is responsible for designing, engineering and installing a cost-effective, energy-efficient system customized to the specific needs of the building owner.
 Costs and other project terms are normally negotiated between the building owner or its representative and the contracting company.
-Companies that specialize in "design and build" projects generally have specially trained HVAC engineers, CAD/CAM design systems and in-house prefabrication capabilities.
-These companies use a consultative approach with customers and tend to develop long-term relationships with building owners and developers, general contractors, architects, consulting engineers and property managers.
+Companies that specialize in "design and build" projects use a consultative approach with customers and tend to develop long-term relationships with building owners and developers, general contractors, architects, consulting engineers and property managers.
 "Plan and spec" installation refers to projects in which a third-party architect or consulting engineer designs the HVAC systems and the installation project is "put out for bid."
-We believe that "plan and spec" projects usually take longer to complete than "design and build" projects because the system design and installation process generally are not integrated, thus resulting in more frequent adjustments to the technical specifications of the project and corresponding changes in work requirements and schedules.
-Furthermore, in "plan and spec" projects, the contracting company is not responsible for project design and other parties must also approve any changes, which increases overall project time and cost.
+We believe that "plan and spec" projects usually take longer to complete than "design and build" projects because the system design and installation process are not integrated, thus resulting in more frequent adjustments to project specifications, work requirements and schedules.

 Maintenance, Repair and Replacement Services-These services include maintaining, repairing, replacing, reconfiguring and monitoring previously installed systems and building automation controls.
 The growth and aging of the installed base of HVAC and related systems, and the demand for more efficient and sophisticated systems and building automation controls have fueled growth in these services.
 The increasing complexity of these systems leads many commercial, industrial and institutional building owners and property managers to outsource maintenance and repair, often through service agreements with service providers.
 State-of-the-art control and monitoring systems feature electronic sensors and microprocessors.
 These systems require specialized training to install, maintain and repair.
-Increasingly, mechanical systems in commercial, industrial and institutional buildings are being remotely monitored to improve energy efficiency and expedite problem diagnosis and correction, which can allow us to provide maintenance and repair services at a lower cost.